acad2/pride/docs/mpre/_metapython.md

 - **execute**(self, priority, callback, host_info, transport_protocol):

-		 usage: instruction.execute(priority=0.0, callback=None)
+		 usage: instruction.execute(priority=0.0, callback=None,
+                                       host_info=tuple())

             Submits an instruction to the processing queue.
-The instruction will be executed in priority seconds.
+If being executed locally, the instruction will be executed in priority seconds.
             An optional callback function can be provided if the return value of the instruction is needed.

-Interpreter_Service
+            host_info may be specified to designate a remote machine that the Instruction should be executed on.
+If being executed remotely, priority is a high_priority flag where 0 means the instruction will be placed at the end of the rpc queue for the remote host in question.
+If set, the instruction will instead be placed at the beginning of the queue.

+            Remotely executed instructions have a default callback, which is the appropriate RPC_Requester.alert.

+            The transport protocol flag is currently unused.
+Support for UDP and other protocols could be implemented and dispatched via this flag.

+Interpreter
 --------------

-	 Provides the server side of the interactive interpreter.
-Receives keystrokes and attempts to compile + exec them.
+	 Executes python source.
+Requires authentication.
+The source code and return value of all requests are logged.

+        usage: Instruction("Interpreter", "exec_code",
+                           my_source).execute(host_info=target_host)

 Instance defaults:

 	{'_deleted': False,
+	 'allow_registration': True,
-	 'copyright': 'Type "help", "copyright", "credits" or "license" for more information.', 'database_filename': ':memory:',
+	 'copyright': 'Type "help", "copyright", "credits" or "license" for more information.', 'database_filename': 'user_registry',
-	 'hash_rounds': 100000,
+	 'delete_verbosity': 'vv',
+	 'dont_save': False,
-	 'login_message': 'login success',
+	 'login_message': '',
+	 'protocol_component': 'Secure_Remote_Password',
 	 'replace_reference_on_load': True,
-	 'verbosity': ''}
+	 'requester_address': None}

 Method resolution order:

-	(<class 'mpre._metapython.Interpreter_Service'>,
+	(<class 'mpre._metapython.Interpreter'>,
-	 <class 'mpre.network2.Authenticated_Service'>,
-	 <class 'mpre.base.Reactor'>,
+	 <class 'mpre.authentication.Authenticated_Service'>,
 	 <class 'mpre.base.Base'>,
 	 <type 'object'>)

-- **call**(instance, sender, packet):
+- **call**(instance, *args, **kwargs):

 				No documentation available

-- **login**(self, sender, packet):
+- **login**(self, username, credentials):

 				No documentation available

 Metapython
 --------------

+	 The "main" class.
 Provides an entry point to the environment.
         Instantiating this component and calling the start_machine method starts the execution of the Processor component.
-        It is encouraged to use the Metapython component when create-ing new top level components in the environment.
-For example, the Network component is a child object of the Metapython component.
-Doing so allows for simple portability of an environment in regards to saving/loading the state of an entire application.

 Instance defaults: